 - Preheat the Oven & Prepare the Bread

-Butter the slices of bread on both sides (or one side, depending on texture you like).
-If using raisins, you can intersperse them between layers. - Make Custard
+Butter the slices of bread on both sides (or one side, depending on the texture you prefer).
+If using raisins, intersperse them between layers. - Make Custard

 Whisk together eggs, milk (and/or cream), sugar, vanilla, and any spices.
-If you like a richer pudding, use more cream; for a lighter pudding, more milk. - Assemble
+For a richer pudding, use more cream; for a lighter pudding, use more milk. - Assemble

-Let the bread soak for a few minutes so it fully absorbs the custard. - Bake
+Allow the bread to soak for a few minutes so it fully absorbs the custard. - Bake

-Bake at moderate temperature (maybe around 160-180°C / 325-350°F) until the top is golden brown and the middle is set (but still a little jiggly if your oven is gentle) — could be around 30-45 minutes depending on depth. - Finish & Serve
+Bake at a moderate temperature (around 160-180°C / 325-350°F) until the top is golden brown and the middle is set but still slightly jiggly if your oven is gentle.
+This usually takes 30-45 minutes depending on the pudding’s depth. - Finish & Serve

 Let the pudding rest a little after baking.
 Serve warm, ideally with something creamy or sweet — whipped cream, custard, ice cream, or a drizzle of caramel sauce.